ShuxiChen/Data-Analytics-Course-Projects/Statistical Methods and Data Analysis/One-way ANOVA/README.md

 **Notes**

 The model assumes that the variation comes only from between-sample variation and within-sample variation.
-It is required that the observations be conducted in a random order, namely the distribution of observations is uniform, indicating this experiment follows CRD.
+It is required that the treatments or experimental conditions are assigned to the observations in a random order, which ensures the distribution of treatments is uniform among the observations, indicating this experiment follows CRD.

 **Fixed-effects vs. Random-effects**